ThilinaV98/sample-semrel/MANUAL-WORKFLOW-TESTING-V2.md

 ---

-*Version 5.1.0 - Updated with fixes and working configuration (Sept 12, 2025)*
+*Version 5.2.0 - Fixed PR merge commands to capture and use PR numbers (Jan 12, 2025)*